 Feel the wind on your face in a Microlight over the falls with Batoka Sky.
 There’s not much in this world that can compare to the 360 birds eye views as you glide back and forth over Zambia and Zimbabwe soaking in the mist of the falls and the traditional African animals bathing in the Zambezi River.
 You can book online or through your hostel.
 It is $155USD/person for a 15 minute ride but it is extremely worth it seeing as it will most likely be unlike anything you have ever done.
 Batoka Sky also offers 15 minute and longer helicopter rides starting at $165, but in my opinion the experience in the microlight is much more unique and exhilarating.

 Swim in the Angel’s or Devil’s Pool, a short boat ride down the Zambezi river from the Royal Livingstone Hotel.
 Each “pool” is open seasonally, but don’t fret, when one is closed the other one is open.
+Read more here how to better prepare for boat rides.
 So you never have to miss out on the epic opportunity to swim on the edge of Victoria Falls!

 Stay at the Livingstone Backpackers where you are sure to make friends lounging by the pool eating BBQ and rock climbing if you’re up for it.